Oren-Fanok/K-Means-Clustering-Analysis/README.md

 # K-Means-Clustering-Analysis

-This file performs two seperate K Means Cluster Analysese on data from a Financial Institution.
+This file performs two seperate K Means Cluster Analyses on data from a Financial Institution.
 The first clustering is built off of demographic information, while the second clustering is built off of values within the dataset.

 In the values clustering I will dive deeper into the results and pull key characteristics of each cluster.